shadow-robot/sr_experimental_documentation/docs/user_guide/1_6_software_description.md

 ```
 ## Creating a new world/scene

 In this section, instructions on how to create, modify and save new `.world` and `.scene` file are provided.
-All the necessary console commands are described in depth, however, it is recommended that the user uses graphical user interface introduced at the end of this section.
+All the necessary console commands are described in depth, however, it is recommended that the user uses the graphical user interface introduced at the end of this section.

 ### Using console commands